jordanleewei/open-aut-data-analysis-jl/README.md

 - `response_num`: Serial position of the response (e.g. 0-18)
 - `target`: Originality rating score

+## Dataset Details

+The file `Details of AUT Open Dataset used in OSCAI.xlsx` provides a brief reference to the AUT Open dataset used in this project.
+It includes:

+- Original study
+- Participant counts and response counts
+- Participants and rater instructions
+- Rater counts
+- Links to Datasets and Papers

 ## Installation

 1. Clone or download this repository